ibm-cloud-docs/Cloudant/api/authentication.md

 you use your credentials to acquire a cookie.
 Acquire a cookie by sending a `POST` request to `/_session`.

-See the following example request for a cookie by using HTTP:
+The following example shows a request for a cookie by using HTTP:

 ```http
 POST /_session HTTP/1.1